IsJackAlive/CaptoWindows/psSession0/README.en.md

 ## Introduction

-Due to numerous issues with Visual Studio configuration, hindering the correct compilation of the DLL library, I am providing files that will allow opening a functional project for DLL compilation in C language for the Windows system.
+Due to configuration issues with Visual Studio, I provide a ready-to-use project for compiling a C language DLL on Windows.

 ## Description